 Distributed Modeling and Anomaly Detection in Mobile and Sensor Networks

-In this project, we are developing algorithms for distributed sensor data
+In this project, we are developed algorithms for distributed sensor data

 modeling and anomaly detection in systems of sensor networks and autonomous mobile

 robots using machine learning techniques.
 Data modeling in distributed systems is

 critically important for determining the "normal" operation mode of the system.
 Being

 able to model the expected sensor signatures for typical operations greatly simplifies the